EnigmAI/R-Krypt/README.md

 # R-Krypt
-A comprehensive encryption tool for text, audio and images.
+A comprehensive cipher tool for text, audio and images.